 What actions can you take now if you plan to transition to self employment or have already done so and believe you’re still thinking like an employee?

 What on your list is in the administrative category, and which goals grow your business?
 Ninety percent of my day focuses on marketing through speaking, writing, and training.
 The other 10 percent is for general office upkeep.
 That’s a huge change from the 90 percent office, 10 percent marketing that once ruled my day.

 Decide how every minute of your day will proceed.
 For example, by lunchtime I will have written several pages for a new book, distributed a press release to numerous trade magazines, and contacted at least two people in my network as a stay-in-touch procedure.
 If you don’t make a schedule before you begin, you’ll find yourself accomplishing little to nothing.

 3. Make time for education.

-There’s lots of information, such as advice and insights at SoloBusinessMarketing.com, on how to develop your entrepreneurial lifestyle.
+There’s lots of information online and in books on how to develop your entrepreneurial lifestyle.
 The content won’t tell you everything but will provide you with a framework to map out your own methods.
 It takes time to settle into a growth mindset, so don’t be alarmed if it doesn’t happen overnight.
 Stay focused.
 Recognize when you slip back into employee mode, and consider pursuing the task with a boss mentality.

 The results are worth it

 Thinking like an entrepreneur as you leave a traditional job is one area of self employment that’s rarely discussed.
-Yet, the outcome of not making a mental shift can close your business and take you back to employment.
+Yet, the outcome of not making a mental shift can end your business and take you back to employment.
 Make time to learn how to be the boss so your business thrives.